tybalex/mcp-redis/README.md

 }
 ```

-You can troubleshoot any problem by tailing the log file.
+You can troubleshoot problems by tailing the log file.

 ```commandline
 tail -f ~/Library/Logs/Claude/mcp-server-redis.log